XzeroaF77/learningC/README.md

 # learningC

-Nothing is impossible if you are consistent and persistance to learn new things.
+Nothing is impossible if you stay consistent and persistent in learning.

-I decided to keep practice till I am good in coding.
+I will keep practicing until I master coding.